l7purohit/LPurohit-Portfolio/Interview_Extracts.md

 <br><br>

-## Vaishali Shukla -  Undergrad in Electronics and Communication Engineering
+## Undergrad Student in Electronics and Communication Engineering

 ### Questions asked BEFORE the Storyboard and Wireframes are shown -